Q: Latin American Pinguicula hybrids

 Pinguicula

 hybrids in the wild---all the hybrids are the result of horticultural efforts.
-Why would people make hybrids of these
+The

 flowers of Pinguicula, especially the Mexican ones, are usually very showy.
 There usually is not much